 According to KYTC, the bridge is restricted to vehicles no more than 8-feet wide, which prohibits most commercial trucks from crossing.

-They say the contractor has had a number of issues with trucks wider than that crossing the bridge and driving through the work zone, which has created safety issues for workers involved in the bridge maintenance and repair.
+They say the contractor had a number of issues with trucks wider than that crossing the bridge and driving through the work zone, which created safety issues for workers involved in the bridge maintenance and repair.